vladi-rh/rhoai-genaiops-lab-instructions/docs/2-linguistics/2-canopy-ai.md

     - A service exposing port 8501
     - A secure OpenShift route (TLS termination: edge)

-5. Once the application successfully running, click the arrow on the side to access the Canopy UI 🌳🌳🌳
+5. Once the application is successfully running, click on the arrow on the side of the circle to access the Canopy UI 🌳🌳🌳

     ![canopy-ui-ocp.png](./images/canopy-ui-ocp.png)